evidhai/notes-techpechu-com/pages/Welcome.md

 - Welcome to the Blog!
-- This blog is built on [Logseq](https://logseq.com/)  https://logseq.com/.
-Thanks for their
+- This blog is built on [Logseq](https://logseq.com/)  Thanks for their open source option.
+I am Loving it!
+-
-- Look for the status is the document status is In-progress or Completed.
-If it's Inprogress then that is something I am currently studying and still in rough draft :)
+- Look for the status in the document status.
+If it's In progress then that is something I am currently studying and still in rough draft :) .
 -